Helix-Track/Core/Documentation/Permissions/README.md

 Permission context IDs are connected to the one of the following contexts:

 - `node`:                           Access to all nodes
 - `node.NODE_ID`:                   Access to the node
+- `system_info`:                    Access to the system information for the particular node
 - `account`:                        Access to the accounts
 - `account.ACCOUNT_ID`:             Access to the account
 - `organization`:                   Access to the organizations (requires access to the account)
 - `organization.ORGANIZATION_ID`:   Access to the organization (requires access to the account)
 - `team`:                           Access to the teams (requires access to the organization)
 - `team.TEAM_ID`:                   Access to the team (requires access to the organization)
 - `project`:                        Access to the projects (requires access to the organization)
 - `project.PROJECT_ID`:             Access to the project (requires access to the organization)

 *Note:* More permissions contexts to be documented soon, TODOs: `audit`, `report`, `extension`, `system_info`